flama-wolf/Mouad-GraphSubdomain-Finder/README.md

 This tool performs **passive OSINT only**.
 All data is sourced from public APIs and historical databases.
 No active probing, port scanning, or brute-force techniques are used.

 Use responsibly.
 Only scan domains you own or have explicit written permission to research.
+## ⚖️ Legal Notice

+This tool is strictly for legal and authorized use only 🧾

+It only uses public OSINT sources and openly available databases 🌐 — no secret backdoors, no private systems, no “breaking in at 3 AM hacker movie vibes” 🚫💻

+## 🧠 The golden rule:

+Only use it if you have clear permission to investigate the domain or system.

+If you don’t have permission… it’s not “testing,” it’s just you knocking on random digital doors hoping one magically opens 🚪👀

+Unauthorized use is strongly discouraged 🚫 and is fully on the user’s responsibility.

+## 🕵️‍♂️ Final vibe check:

+Stay legal.
 ---

 <div align="center">